Light, watery golden appearance with greenish tints.

 Mainly in the red fruits spectrum.

 This is quite a light bodied pinot noir although the flavour profile is strong.
-The whole bunch character is much more muted than the 2015 pinot even though at 45% the proportion was the same.

 After pressing the wine went into French oak barriques and hogsheads of which 20% was new oak.
 Malolactic fermentation occurred naturally in the barrels.

 An intensely flavoured pinot noir and certainly fulfils our mantra of ‘power without weight’.
 We have bottled half of it using diam corks and half under screw cap.
 It will be an interesting exercise to watch the development of the wine under the differing closure.

 Yellow with light gold tints.